chibiboba/JS-120/JS 129/Specifics Study Guide.md

     - If `bar` is an object, then the object from which `bar` inherits is the **object prototype**.
     - By default, constructor functions set the object prototype for the objects they create to the constructor's prototype object.
     - The inheriting object's prototype, referenced by dunder proto and hidden `[[prototype]]` property, will usually reference `Constructor.prototype` (constructor `prototype` property) given that the constructor is the constructor function that created that object.
+      - In other words, If a function is used as a constructor, the returned object(instance object)'s `[[Prototype]]` will reference the constructor's prototype property.

 ##### Terminology Confusion: prototype